ib-ruby/ib-examples/README.md

 Collection of working scripts using the Interactive Brokers TWS API through  **_IB-Ruby_**

+**New:  Correlation Example**
+Use Polar DataFrames to calculate the correlation between two assets or different timeframes of a single asset.

 ## Setup

 Its super easy to setup **_IB-Ruby_** in a _Lxc-Container_.